Published February 24, 2021

 Global pandemics create disruption and stress in ways many of us have never faced before.
 But, on the other side of this, organizations can come out stronger.
 The need for resilience at all levels of an organization is critical to help front line employees, managers, and senior leaders bounce back from adversity and allow them the mental and emotional space to care for themselves so they can then think strategically.

-We know that organizations who focus on building resilience in critical roles have success because when you have teams led by highly resilient leaders, they model and teach the habits and behaviors that create that exaggerated bounce back effect.
+We know that organizations that focus on building resilience in critical roles have success because when you have teams led by highly resilient leaders, they model and teach the habits and behaviors that create that exaggerated bounce-back effect.
 As Maya Angelou once said, “I can be changed by what happens to me.
 But I refuse to be reduced by it.”

 7 min read | December 23, 2020

 Heading into the holidays, "Are you OK?"Read More

 What happens when organizations care about well-being?Read More